 The results of these researches has been presented during a Public Lecture open to the local community.

-Youth workers form each partner county will be involved in a 15-day mobility during which will visit the local activities of the hosting organization, discover local realities and local educational centres dealing with youngsters with fewer opportunities, exchanging good practices and promoting networking.
-Moreover, youth workers will support the hosting organisation in the organization of the Local Contest and take part to it as a member of the jury.
+Youth workers form each partner county have been involved in a 15-day mobility during which they had the chance to visit the local activities of the hosting organization, discover local realities and local educational centres dealing with youngsters with fewer opportunities, exchanging good practices and promoting networking.
+Moreover, youth workers have supported the hosting organisation in the organization of the Local Contest and took part to it as a member of the jury.

 READ International Workshop and Festival (Wien, Austria)

 A 7-day event consisting in: